 Tales in Photography and Narrative, first.

-We believe that knowledge – understood as a culture – can be the vehicle of beauty in society.
+We seek the ‘beautiful’ even in those stories or testimonies where it might not be there, and we believe that knowledge – understood as Culture – can be the vehicle of beauty.

 What we are NOT looking for